 In February 2005, the company entered into an interest rate swap to help manage its exposure to possible future interest rate increases.
 The contract swaps \$50.0 million of variable rate debt to fixed and covers the period from March 1, 2005 through January 30, 2008.
 This period coincides with the remaining length of the company's current credit facility.
 The fixed rate is based on three-month LIBOR and is at 3.99%.
 The swap is a cash flow hedge.
-As a result of this interest rate swap, the company's interest expense was decreased by \$0.1 million in the first quarter of 2006 and increased by \$46,500 in the first quarter of 2005.
-The fair value of the swap was recognized on the March 31, 2006 balance sheet as current and non-current derivative assets totaling \$1.1 million and a gain of \$0.7 million, net of tax, in accumulated other comprehensive income.
+As a result of this interest rate swap, in the second quarter and first six months of 2006 the company's interest expense was decreased by \$0.1 million and \$0.2 million, respectively.
+The company's interest expense was increased by \$0.1 million in the second quarter of 2005 and \$0.2 million for the six months ended June 30, 2005.
+The fair value of the swap was recognized on the June 30, 2006 balance sheet as current and non-current derivative assets totaling \$1.2 million and a gain of \$0.7 million, net of tax, in accumulated other comprehensive income.

-NOTE 8 - INDUSTRY SEGMENT INFORMATION
+NOTE 9 - INDUSTRY SEGMENT INFORMATION